chloelulu/tdGBH/README.md

 # tdGBH

-The goal of tdGBH is to perform two-dimensional group Benjamini-Hochberg procedure for false discovery rate control in Two-Way multiple testing test.
+The goal of tdGBH is to perform two-dimensional group Benjamini-Hochberg procedure for false discovery rate control in Two-Way multiple testing.

 ## Installation